 Counseling–Individual and behavioral therapies are effective for treating stimulant addiction.
 It’s important to discover what may have caused the drug abuse.
 It’s possible there is an underlying mental condition.
 This is known as a dual diagnosis.

 When To Seek Help

 Do you think that someone you care about is misusing prescription medications?
-Are you being affected by your prescription drug use?
+Are you being affected by your drug use?
 It’s important to get professional help.
 At Behavioral Health Centers we understand your feelings.
 We have experience in these situations.
 Please remember, we are trained to help you, not judge you.
-Contact us now before the abuse or addiction leads to more serious problems.
+Contact us now about our treatment options before the abuse or addiction leads to more serious problems.